yongchao98/CodeSteer-v1.0/README.md

 ### Inspirations
 <img src="./Figures/LLM-makes-simple-mistakes-gather.png" width="800px" alt="s" />
 <p align="center" style="font-size: 16px;">
-Figure: For many tasks, symbolic computing via coding is much simpler than direct textual reasoning.
+Figure: The cases that GPT-4o makes simple mistakes by direct textual reasoning but can reliably solve the problem with prompted to use code.
 </p>

 ## Performance
 We compare GPT-4o + CodeSteer with OpenAI o1 and DeepSeek R1 on SymBench, with 28 seen tasks and 9 unseen tasks.
+GPT-4o + CodeSteer surpasses o1 (82.7), R1 (76.8), and o1-preview (74.8), highlighting the importance of integrating symbolic computing into LLMs.

 <img src="./Figures/Table-results.png" width="800px" alt="s" />

 The cost of tokens and runtimes for each method are as follows.
+GPT-4o + CodeSteer costs less tokens and runtimes than o1 and R1.
 <img src="./Figures/Cost-token-runtime.png" width="800px" alt="s" />

 ## Environment Setup